risk-first/website/docs/bets/Coding-Bets.md

 > "We need a global search because people spend too much time menu-diving."

 New features might help sell your software to new markets and please existing power users.
 But too many features confuse users, obscuring the essential purpose of the software.
-This is [Conceptual Integrity Risk](/tags/Conceptual-Integrity-Risk) - trying to please everyone means you please no-one.
+This is a [Communication Risk](/tags/Communication-Risk) - trying to please everyone means you please no-one.

 ![Stake and Reward for Adding New Features](/img/generated/bets/coding/new-feature.svg)